 The following measures will be taken to resolve Title VI complaints:

-1. A formal complaint must be filed within 180 days of the alleged occurrence.
-Complaints shall be in writing and signed by the individual or his/her representative, and will include the complainant's name, address and telephone number; name of the alleged discriminating official, basis of complaint (race, color, national origin), and the date of alleged act(s).
+1. A formal complaint must be filed within 180 calendar days of the alleged occurrence.
+Complaints shall be in writing and signed by the individual or his/her representative, and will include the complainant’s name, address and telephone number; name of the alleged discriminating official, basis of complaint (race, color, national origin), and the date of alleged act(s).
 A statement detailing the facts and circumstances of the alleged discrimination must accompany all complaints.
-The preferred method is to file your complaint in writing and sending it to:
+The preferred method is to complete the attached form in writing and send it to:

 Sharon Hokanson, Human Resources Director